Al-Qarah Mountain (Saudi Arabia): History

-The mountain was inhabited by the tribe of Bani Muhareb from Abdul-Qais till the third century in the Hijri calendar (the ninth century in the Gregorian calendar).
+The mountain was inhabited by the tribe of Bani Muhareb from Abd al-Qays till the third century in the Hijri calendar (the ninth century in the Gregorian calendar).
 Because of the different terrain of each cave, the caves used by the residents in the past and until now like Al-Eid Cave for weddings, Al-Nashab cave for tourism, and Um Al-Jamajem cave which recently used for hiking trips since the end of 2019.

 Education

 The caves were used as a place for education before the Formal education, so the teachers were gathering the children at the courtyards of the mountain or at the entrances of the caves, to teach them reading Al-Qur’an One of the habits that were popular in the past, that the people of close villages were burying their special documents in the mountain, so the mountain has a lot of valuable documents and the histories of some families of Al-Ahsa.